-COMMUNITY LEADERSHIP (247) 2.5 Credits
+COMMUNITY LEADERSHIP (247) Prerequisite: None.

-Prerequisite: Successful completion of Modern World History.
-Semester

-Grades 10-12

 This semester elective is designed to empower students to take a more active role in their community through hands-on experiences in service-learning.
 This course will begin with an exploration of the historic origins of active citizenship and community involvement in America.
-Students will learn how to identify, create, and implement a service-learning project using a six-step framework of effective community engagement.
+Students will learn how to identify, create, and implement a service learning project using a six step framework of effective community engagement.
 Various case studies depicting effective community leadership will be studied and used as guides for student projects.